632 Purchasing Card (P-Card) Program

 4. Travel Expenses

 Travel related purchases are limited to basic conference registrations and coach airfare for employees in individual travel status.
 Student conference registrations are also allowable.
-Cardholders must have an approved Travel Authorization or an email approval from the traveling employee’s approving authority on file prior to completing the travel-related card purchases.
-Airline early check-in fees, upgrade fees, companion/guest tickets, food, or other travel related expenses are not allowed on the P-Card even with the intent to reimburse the University.
+Cardholders must have an approved Travel Authorization or an email approval from the traveling employee’s approving authority on file prior to completing the in-state or out-of-state travel-related card purchases.
+Airline early check-in fees, upgrade fees, companion/guest tickets, food, parking fees, or other travel related expenses are not allowed on the P-Card even with the intent to reimburse the University.
 Cardholders in official group or athletic travel status can use their P-Card for additional travel expenses.
 Refer to Policy 658 Travel for all comprehensive travel restrictions and procedures.

 All University printing jobs will be produced by University Printing Services unless they are unable to produce the job.
 See Policy 154 Publications.